jespk77/twitchaio/README.md

 - Send/receive Twitch chat messages
 - Command system for chat interaction
 - Interface with the Twitch API to allow automating parts of the stream
-- Websocket based events with the Twitch PubSub system
+- Websocket based events with the Twitch EventSub system

 ## Getting started
 1. Install TwitchAIO with